sjanel/aeronet/docs/ROADMAP.md

-# Aeronet Roadmap & Feature TODOs
+# aeronet Roadmap & Feature TODOs

 This document tracks planned and recently implemented features, grouped by priority.
 It complements the README feature matrix and expands on design intent.